 - Prunus Kiku-shidare-zakura, Cheal’s weeping cherry, is a small, compact weeping tree.
 The blousy, double flowers are rich pink.
 The leaves are a gorgeous bronze colour when young and turn a mellow orange in autumn.

 - Prunus Kojo-no-mai is a very small, slow growing and compact cherry – growing more like a shrub than a tree.
 It is perfect for growing in containers.
-Its branches have an attractive zig-zag pattern, which look good even in winter, which bear small, blush pink flowers.
+Its branches have an attractive zig-zag pattern which look good even in winter.
+Profusely flowering even when young.

-- Prunus serrula is a small, round-headed tree, with coppery-brown bark, white flowers and yellow autumn foliage colours.
+- Prunus serrula Dorothy Clive is a small, round-headed tree, with coppery-brown bark, white flowers and yellow autumn foliage colours.

 - Prunus x subhirtella Autumnalis produces white, semi-double flowers intermittently from autumn to spring depending on the weather.
 Leaves turn yellow in autumn.

 Plant bare-root trees between November and March, and container-grown ones any time of year but preferably not winter.
 Dig a hole 60x60cm (2x2ft) and 30cm (12in) deep.
 Add a layer of organic matter such as compost or well-rotted manure to the base of the hole and dig in.